Dataport/possible-x-participant-portal/backend/README.md

 ## Run

-Add the following environment variables by exporting them in the terminal.
+The following environment variables can be set as needed.
-Replace the right hand side with the actual values from the `application.yml` files.
+Replace the right hand side with the actual values.
 ```
 export EDC_XAPIKEY="EDC X-API-Key"
 export EDC_MGMTBASEURL="EDC management URL"